marcelblijleven/fittie/fittie/fitfile/README.md

 Alternatively, you can interact with the `messages` property of `fitfile` directly, this is a simple dict.

+### CRC

+A crc check is done by default, but can be disabled by providing `calculate_crc=False` to the `decode` function to improve speed.

+For example, on the same FIT file with 58297 data messages, decoding with crc takes 0.029 seconds and without crc it only takes 0.014 seconds.

 ### DataMessages

 To access data in a `DataMessage`, use the `fields` property.
 This will return a dict